 The Owner’s Draw method is best for LLCs (including single-member LLCs) and partnerships.
 Although, this method does also apply to freelancers who are sole-proprietors if you want to have proper bookkeeping.

 If your business is set up as a corporation, or S-Corp, you’re required to be paid a regular salary from the business bank account.
-This is different than an Owner’s Draw, which has little affect on your personal income taxes and is most for bookkeeping purposes.
+This is different than an Owner’s Draw, which has little effect on your personal income taxes and is most for bookkeeping purposes.

 As a corporation, though, your business will have its own tax return and you must show “reasonable compensation” for your salary.

 Obviously, these methods can be a bit confusing so it’s a good idea to chat with a CPA or bookkeeper who understands your freelance business and can share their professional opinion on what the best choice is.

 What do I use?
-I simply take an Owner’s Draw and transfer funds from my business-designated account to my household checking account.
+I simply take an Owner’s Draw and transfer funds from my business-designated checking account to my household checking account.

 No matter what kind of payment method you choose to pay yourself, the IRS requires that you be paid “Reasonable Compensation” for your efforts.